Matatika/tap-trello/README.md

 ### Source Authentication and Authorization

-To get the setting required to use this tap go to the [Trello app-key page]().
+To get the settings required to use this tap go to the [Trello app-key page](https://trello.com/app-key).

 #### Getting your `developer_api_key`